digitalist/chq/README_en.md

 >You don't have to keep entire dictionary in memory, there's an option to keep a limited cache, leaving full data in, for example, MySQL [Yuran aka yourock88]

->Как в подзапросе сделать условие на колонку из внешней таблицы? Это вообще возможно?
+>How to write a WHERE/ON clause on the column from external table?
-- Через словарь и getDict.
+- Using dictionary and `getDict()`.
 [Vasilij Abrosimov]

 ## 5.5 Working with joins